AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

     </div>

     <div style="font-size:0.9rem; line-height:1.6; margin-bottom:12px; text-align:justify;">
-    Challenges the view of approximate computing as purely a constraint by showing that hardware-induced noise can act as a robustness mechanism, reframing approximation as a tool for adversarial defense.
+    Reframes approximate computing from a hardware constraint into a mechanism for disrupting adversarial optimization, where reduced precision and stochasticity weaken the reliability of attack gradients.
     </div>

     <div>